opengauss-mirror/docs/content/en/docs/Developerguide/create-user.md

     -   Contain at least eight characters.
 This is the default length.
     -   Differ from the username or the username spelled backward.
     -   Contain at least three types of the following four types of characters: uppercase characters \(A to Z\), lowercase characters \(a to z\), digits \(0 to 9\), and special characters, including: \~!@\#$%^&\*\(\)-\_=+\\|\[\{\}\];:,<.\>/?
+    -   The password can also be a cipher text string that meets the format requirements.
+This situation is mainly used in user data import scenarios, and it is not recommended for users to use it directly.
+If the cipher text password is used directly, the user needs to know the plain text corresponding to the cipher text password and ensure the complexity of the plain text password.
+The database will not verify the complexity of the cipher text password.
+The security of the cipher text password directly used is guaranteed by the user.
 -   Be enclosed by single or double quotation marks.

     Value range: a string